 It isn’t always the most exciting chore, but the only real way to eliminate the smell of poop is to get rid of it.
 Many people use a regular trash bin to dispose of their dog’s waste.
 Instead of throwing it in there directly, though, pick it up with a plastic bag and tie it before you toss it out.
 This prevents your garbage bins from smelling bad and keeps your lawn clean.

 Those who would prefer not to use single-use plastics might consider flushing their dog’s waste down the toilet.
-This is a good option because it eliminates the waste and odors the same way humans do.
+This is a good option because it eliminates waste and odors the same way humans do.
 Of course, it also means you have to carry the poop through your house every time they go to the bathroom.
 Believe it or not, there are flushable dog poop bags you can use if this worries you.

 1. Plain Water

 Most people don’t realize how effective plain old water can be.
-If your porch or yard is getting a little smelly, get rid of the smell by hosing it down right after your dog uses the bathroom—the water helps dilute the smell of urine and feces.
+If your porch or yard is getting a little smelly, get rid of the smell by hosing it down right after your dog uses the bathroom.
+The water helps dilute the smell of urine and feces.
 Plus, your lawn might be grateful for the extra moisture!
 That said, you do have to use a lot of water for rinsing, so this might not be ideal if you’re trying to keep your water bill low.

 2. Odor Eliminators